 The Company has a \$3.0 million unsecured revolving credit facility with Bank of America (the "Credit Agreement").
 The Credit Agreement allows the Company to choose the interest rate applicable to advances.
 The interest rate options are Bank of America's prime rate, a London Inter-Bank Offered ("LIBOR") rate plus 1.5% or Bank of America's Grand Cayman Banking Center ("IBOR") rate plus 1.5%.
 Interest, if any, is payable monthly.
 There is an annual facility fee of 0.25% payable on the unutilized portion of the Credit Agreement.
-The Credit Agreement expires December 1, 2007.
-As of August 31, 2006, the Company had \$2.7 million available under the terms of the Credit Agreement as Bank of America has issued \$300,000 of outstanding letters of credit in favor of third parties related to operating leases.
+The Credit Agreement expires December 1, 2007; the Company intends to seek renewal of the Credit Agreement under the same or similar terms.
+As of August 31, 2007, the Company had \$2.5 million available under the terms of the Credit Agreement as Bank of America has issued \$500,000 of outstanding letters of credit in favor of third parties related to operating leases.
 The Company is in compliance with all covenants included in the Credit Agreement.

-Net cash used in operating activities was \$1.2 million for the three months ended August 31, 2006 compared to \$238,000 for the three months ended August 31, 2005.
-Cash provided by operations in the first quarter of fiscal 2007 resulted from the net income of the Company of \$11.0 million, adjusted for non-cash items of \$5.6 million, offset by net cash used for changes in operating assets and liabilities of \$17.7 million.
-In the first quarter of fiscal 2006, cash used in operating assets and liabilities of \$16.9 million.
-The Company of \$15.1 million, adjusted for non-cash items of \$1.6 million, offset by net cash used for changes in operating assets and liabilities of \$16.9 million.
-The Company's prior year annual bonus amounts are paid in the first quarter of the next fiscal year.
-Non-cash items increased in the first quarter of fiscal 2007 as a result of the Company's adoption of the accounting required in SFAS 123 (R) to expense stock-based compensation; these charges do not reflect an actual cash outflow from the Company but are an estimate of the fair value of the services provided by employees and directors in exchange for stock option grants and purchase of stock through the Company's ESPP.
-The Company had \$68.9 million of cash and cash equivalents, \$45.0 million of short-term investments and \$58.0 million of United States government agency securities as of August 31, 2006.
+Net cash used in operating activities was \$7.2 million for the three months ended August 31, 2007 compared to \$1.2 million for the three months ended August 31, 2006.
+Cash used in operations in the first three months of fiscal 2008 resulted from net income of the Company of \$11.6 million, adjusted for non-cash items of \$4.7 million, and offset by net cash used for changes in operating assets and liabilities of \$23.5 million.
+In the first three months of fiscal 2007, cash provided by operations resulted from net income of the Company of \$11.0 million, adjusted for non-cash items of \$5.6 million, and offset by net cash used for changes in operating assets and liabilities of \$17.7 million.
+In particular, accrued salaries and related obligations are a significant use of cash during the first quarter of each year when the Company's prior fiscal year annual bonus payments are made in July.
+Non-cash items include expense for stock-based compensation; these charges do not reflect an actual cash outflow from the Company but are an estimate of the fair value of the services provided by employees and directors in exchange for stock option grants and purchase of stock through the Company's ESPP.
+As of August 31, 2007, the Company had \$64.1 million of cash and cash equivalents, \$40.0 million of short-term U.S. government agency bonds and \$54.0 million of long-term U.S. government agency bonds.

-Net cash used in investing activities totaled \$8.4 million for the first three months of fiscal 2007 compared to \$24.4 million in the first three months of fiscal 2006.
-Cash used to invest in short-term and long-term marketable securities (commercial paper and government agency bonds) net of cash received from the redemption of short-term and long-term investments, resulted in a net use of \$6 million in the first quarter of fiscal 2007 compared to \$23 million in the first quarter of fiscal 2006.
-In addition, the Company spent approximately \$2.4 million on property and equipment in the first three months of fiscal 2007, compared to \$1.4 million in the fiscal 2006 period.
+Net cash used in investing activities was \$1.1 million for the first three months of fiscal 2008 compared to \$8.4 million in the first three months of fiscal 2007.
+Cash used to invest in short-term and long-term marketable securities (commercial paper and government agency bonds) net of cash received from the redemption of short-term and long-term investments, resulted in a net source of \$8.0 million in the first three months of fiscal 2008 compared to a net use of \$6.0 million in the first three months of fiscal 2007.
+During the first quarter of fiscal 2008, the Company purchased Compliance Solutions (UK) Ltd., a United Kingdom based provider of regulatory compliance services, for approximately \$8.2 million, including cash of \$6.0 million (including cash acquired of \$200,000).
+In addition, the Company spent approximately \$3.3 million on property and equipment in the first three months of fiscal 2008, compared to \$2.4 million in the first three months of fiscal 2007.